 How To Cook A Flank Steak

-You only need a few minutes on either side to avoid overcooking.
+In most flank steak recipes, you only need a few minutes on either side to avoid overcooking.
 If you go past medium-rare, you’ll have a very hard time getting your teeth through it.

 Flank is also great when popped in the smoker for a while to add a little extra flavor.
 You do have to keep an eye on the temperature, though, because it has to be low enough that you can finish it off with a sear.